Skip to main content

 Resend your single-use, Form-based Public Forms sent via email or text message.
 When you click Resend, your Public Form automatically dispatches to your previous recipient using your previously selected contact method.

-If you want to view the submitted Form generated from your sent single-use, Form-based Public Form click Open Form.
+If you want to review the submitted Form generated from your sent single-use, Form-based Public Form click Open Form.
 Your requested Form opens in the Web Form Editor.

-For multi-use, Template-based Public Forms you can click View Forms to navigate to the Forms tab with the appropriate filter applied to view only the corresponding Forms.
+For multi-use, Template-based Public Forms you can click View Forms to navigate to the Forms tab with the appropriate filter applied to review only the corresponding Forms.

 When you Edit an existing Public Form, you can change the Form’s name, fields to be completed, and expiration date.
 But you cannot change the Template or Form upon which the Public Form is based.

 Click Delete to permanently remove your Public Form.
-When you delete your Public Form, you’ll maintain any Forms created using the deleted Public Form.
-But, the Public Form and its corresponding link will be permanently deleted and cannot be reactivated.
+When you delete your Public Form link, you’ll still have access to any Forms created using the deleted link.
+But, the link will be permanently deleted and cannot be reactivated.

 Switch the Activation slider to determine whether the corresponding Public Form is active or inactive.

-Your account is charged one credit each time somebody submits a Public Form.
-If somebody creates a Public Form but does not submit it, no credits will be deducted from your account.
+Submissions are deducted from your available balance only when somebody submits a Public Form.
+If somebody creates a Public Form but does not submit it, no credits will be deducted from your balance.

 Related topics